 Check out the Chase Sapphire Preferred if you’re averse to paying a $450 annual fee but still want to earn UR points.
 You will earn 2x points for the same categories as the Reserve, but it will only cost you $95 per year.

 This no annual fee Chase card earns 5x UR points in quarterly rotating categories, which often includes restaurants.
-This card practically prints points if you can max out the categories each quarter.
+The Chase Freedom practically prints points if you can maximize the categories each quarter.
 There is a $1,500 spend limit each quarter.
 This means that you will earn only one point in bonus category spend if you exceed that limit.

 The Freedom comes with a sign-up bonus of 15,000 points (or $150).
 It can be earned after spending just $500 in the first three months.
 But you need to have either the Sapphire Reserve, Chase Sapphire Preferred, or Chase Ink Preferred alongside this card to transfer points.